Get started with information extraction in Microsoft Foundry

 In this exercise, you explored Azure Content Understanding in Foundry and learned how it transforms unstructured content into structured, usable data.
 You tried out three analyzers, each building on the previous one in capability:

-- Read: Extracts raw text from documents without interpreting structure or meaning—answering, “What text is here?”
+- Read: Extracts raw text from documents without interpreting structure or meaning.

-- Layout: Goes a step further by capturing structure, hierarchy, and positioning—including tables—answering, “How is this content organized?”
+- Layout: Goes a step further by capturing structure and hierarchy.

 You also learned how developers can integrate Content Understanding into applications using the Python SDK, which enables programmatic analysis of documents outside the Foundry playground.